wireapp/wire-server/docs/README.md

 # Reference documentation

 What you need to know as a user of the Wire backend: concepts, features, and API.
+We strive to keep these up to date.

 ## Users